Brett Gelman: Career

 In July 2016, Gelman starred in the special Dinner in America with Brett Gelman, a sequel to Dinner with Friends with Brett Gelman and Friends, which focused on racism.
-In November 2016, Gelman said that he had left Cartoon Network and Adult Swim due to the network's alleged poor treatment of female employees and the promotion of controversial Million Dollar Extreme Presents: World Peace.
+In November 2016, Gelman said that he had left Cartoon Network and Adult Swim due to the network's alleged poor treatment of female employees and the promotion of the controversial Million Dollar Extreme Presents: World Peace.

 In 2017, Gelman starred in and co-wrote Lemon, opposite Judy Greer, Michael Cera, Nia Long and Gillian Jacobs, directed by Janicza Bravo.
 It had its world premiere at the Sundance Film Festival on January 22, 2017.

-In 2017, it was announced that Gelman was cast in the second season of the hit Netflix science-fiction web series Stranger Things as Murray Bauman, a conspiracy theorist and former journalist.
+In 2016, it was announced that Gelman was cast in the second season of the hit Netflix science-fiction web series Stranger Things as Murray Bauman, a conspiracy theorist and former journalist.
 He was promoted to the main cast for the fourth season.

 In 2018, he starred in the independent feature film Room for Rent, opposite Mark Little, Carla Gallo, Stephnie Weir, Patrick J. Adams, and Mark McKinney.
 Gunpowder & Sky released the film in the US on all major VOD platforms November 2, 2018.

+In 2022, it was announced that Gelman was starring in the Apple TV+ drama series Lady in the Lake, based on Laura Lippman's novel of the same name.

+In 2023, Gelman starred as the lead character, Gabe, in the comedy series Entitled, a co-production between Showtime and Channel 4.
+The series follows his character, an American widower, as he travels to a crumbling gothic mansion in the English countryside to meet his late wife's eccentric, estranged family who are all vying for his newly inherited fortune.
+Gelman also served as an executive producer on the show.

 Other work

 Gelman and frequent writing partner and collaborator Jon Daly performed for many years as the comedy rap duo "Cracked Out".
 Gelman has gained recognition for appearing as the "Little Bit Of Luck" character in the "Take 5" New York Lottery ad campaign that ran from 2008 through 2011.
 Gelman has said that the inspiration for the character is rocker Guthrie Govan.

-Gelman makes frequent appearances on the Comedy Bang!
+Gelman made frequent appearances on the Comedy Bang!
 Bang! podcast, as well as other podcasts on the Earwolf podcasting network.
 In 2011, he began his own podcast, Gelmania, also available on the Earwolf network.
 Gelman has said he wanted his podcast to "reflect a lot of the fears and anger and sadness of the world, but do that through a really stupid lens."
 In 2014, Gelmania began its second season but is no longer on the Earwolf network.